tldrio/tech-knowledge/blog/articles/Mar-17-12-why-we-write-digests.md

 However you still need to reread the whole article once you go back to it, which can be a waste of time in some cases.

-If you had summaries for each of your bookmarks, you could go back to that content and filter it in a much more effective fashion, deciding whether or not you want to delve into the whole article or not.
+**If you had summaries for each of your bookmarks**, you could go back to that content and filter it in a much more effective fashion, deciding whether or not you want to delve into the whole article or not.
 It is something between the title and the article that is missing to help you